MicrosoftDocs/minecraft-creator/creator/Documents/Update1.20.50.md

 ## Items

-- [use_modifiers](../Reference/Content/ItemReference/Examples/ItemComponents/minecraft_use_duration.md) - Previously called "chargable" and part of the Holiday Creator Features experiment.
+- [use_modifiers](../Reference/Content/ItemReference/Examples/ItemComponents/minecraft_use_modifiers.md.md) - Previously called "chargeable" and part of the Holiday Creator Features experiment.
 This functionality has been moved under the "use_modifiers" component.
-- [tags](../Reference/Content/ItemReference/Examples/ItemComponents/minecraft_tags.md) - An item component that determines which tags are included on a given item.
+- tags - An item component that determines which tags are included on a given item.

 ## Creator API